Last update: September 28th, 2025

 2: Lunar pole setup

-On the lunar pole, considering two crews staying one to two weeks, an all-in-one module composed of a pillow-shaped aluminum polyhedron for habitation, a photovoltaic system, and an overhang equipped with a cable lift can be installed on the rim of a petit crater (see Fig.1).
+On the lunar pole, considering two crew members staying one to two weeks, an all-in-one module composed of a pillow-shaped aluminum polyhedron for habitation, a photovoltaic system, and an overhang equipped with a cable lift can be installed on the rim of a petit crater (see Fig.1).

 Fig. 1.
 Lunar pole setup of a base camp for two crews